spring-attic/spring-xd-samples/batch-hashtag-count/README.md

 |   |       `-- hashtagcount.xml
 ```

 the modules/job directory defines the location of the file to import, HDFS directories to use as well as the name node location.
-You can verify the settings inside hashtagcount.xml.
-All relevant properties are defined in the util:property element:
+You can verify the settings inside `hashtagcount.xml`.
+All relevant properties are defined in the `util:property` element:

 	<util:properties id="myProperties" >
 		<prop key="tweets.input.path">/xd/tweets/</prop>